zenkodr/surrealdb-mcp-server/memory-bank/progress.md

 *   Phase 1 (Connection Verification) is complete.
 *   Phase 2 (Robustness Improvements) is complete.
 *   Phase 3 (Finalization & Publication): Project structure and documentation are complete.
 GitHub repository is published.
-Package is published to npm.
+Package is published to npm with improved documentation.
 *   Server provides a comprehensive baseline of common SurrealDB operations and is well-documented for potential contributors.
 *   Project is published and ready for use.